Bad Choices Can Be Deadly

 I was so ready for this conversation to end.
 “Humph.
 Technically, the Bible didn’t say it was an apple, but I hear ya.
 And you’re right.
 About everything.
-Sean is a big red delicious apple, hand-picked only for me and I want to take a bite.
+Sean is a big red delicious apple, hand-picked for me and I want to take a bite.
 A big bite.
-And even though I know better, just thinking about that apple makes my mouth water.”
+And even though I know better, just thinking about it makes my mouth water.”
 I wished to God that what I was saying wasn’t true.
 But it was.

 “Don’t we all?”
-We both laughed.
+We laughed.
 I picked up Rachel and we headed to church to get the spiritual cleansing I so desperately needed.

 “Let the church say ‘amen’,” Pastor Sharpe commanded from the pulpit.